Can Mick Schumacher emulate his father Michael in Formula One? - KESQ

 “After the last season, we sat down with Mick and spoke frankly, an open discussion between each other, and we pointed out the most important thing where he had to improve, and us as well — where we had to improve — and we worked out a plan to be ready for the first race [of the next season],” team principal Rene Rosin tells CNN Sport.

 In less than 12 months, and in a season curtailed by the coronavirus pandemic, Schumacher’s fortunes have transformed.
-With one race remaining, he is leading the F2 championship by 14 points and, on Wednesday, it was announced he would race in F1 next season, where his father, a brilliant seven-time world champion, became a global name.
+On December 6 he was crowned F2 world champion, winning the title by 14 points on the final weekend of the season, and a few days prior to his triumph in Bahrain it was announced he would race in F1 next season, where his father, a brilliant seven-time world champion, became a global name.

 The 21-year-old Schumacher has always been a talented driver, Rosin says, he merely needed time to adapt following his promotion from European Formula 3, where he won the championship in his second year following an inauspicious first season.